 Online ISSN: 2325-3584 | Print ISSN: 1529-9163

 Reach more than 10,000 ASA, CSSA, and SSSA members, and more than 14,000 certified professionals through our advertising, sponsorship, and marketing opportunities.
-For more information, rates, digital file submission guidelines, and more, please see Advertising/Sponsorships or contact Eric Welsh at 608-273-8081 or email@example.com.
+For information on advertising in our magazines, e-newsletters, or websites please see Advertising/Sponsorships or contact McCall Mohanna at email@example.com or 214-291-3651.
+For information on sponsorship opportunities or exhibiting at the Annual Meeting, contact Eric Welsh at 608-273-8081 or firstname.lastname@example.org.

 CSA News welcomes letters, comments, and contributions from members, published on a space-available basis and subject to editing.
 The deadline is the first of the month preceding publication.
 The views in CSA News do not necessarily reflect an endorsement by the publishers.
 To present information clearly, CSA News may use trade names of some products.
 No endorsement of these products is intended.